 2. Migration Between Instances

-What's better than being able to quickly and easily transfer basic objects between Content Server instances?
+What's better than being able to quickly and easily transfer basic objects between Content Suite instances?
 Being able to handle vastly more complex objects such as Forms and their templates!
-With PowerTools for Deployments, developers can confidently migrate more complex Content Server objects while maintaining their relationships and any underlying database tables and data.
+With PowerTools for Deployments, developers can confidently migrate more complex Content Suite objects while maintaining their relationships and any underlying database tables and data.